-Fireline construction and maintenance is an essential part of forest management.
-It deals with site preparation burning, prescribed burning, and wildfire defense and control.
+Fireline construction and maintenance are essential parts of forest management.
+They deal with site preparation burning, prescribed burning, and wildfire defense and control.
 A number of control practices can be implemented during fireline construction to prevent unnecessary erosion.
 Periodic inspection and proper maintenance can prevent potential erosion on established firelanes.